5 mile loop through oak grassland in a preserve neighboring residential Novato.

 locked gate with private property.
 The sign on the gate reads "Private

 property: keep out/bull pasture."
 This extension affords more views

 south, and at the gate, partial views east.)
 Turn right on Old Quarry

 the narrow trail, closed to cyclists, passes under a few trees.
 The descent

 is steep, but the real difficulty is with loose rock on the trail.
 Views

 out of the mini-canyon are pretty, but keep your eyes on the trail as

 long as your feet are moving.
 For the most part, Old Quarry Trail keeps

-sagebrush, sticky monkeyflower, and poison oak lending a chaparral feel.
+sagebrush, sticky monkeyflower, and poison oak lending a chaparral feel in places.

 Look for mule ear sunflowers in spring.
 There is a stretch through a thick